Sporveisbussene: History

 On 18 January 1931, the Bus Ring was established as an extension of Line 20 in both directions, so it ran from Frogner via Majorstuen, Sagene, Torshov, Rodeløkka, Grünerløkka, Kampen to Tøyen.
 In January 1934, Oslo Sporveier started building their own bus in cooperation with Strømmen.
 It featured hydraulic transmission, it lacked gears and a clutch, and had the motor under the floor.
 Being built out of aluminum, it weighed 5080 kg, allowing reduced fuel and rubber consumption.
 Christened Flodhest (meaning hippopotamus), 70 units were serial produced from 1936 to 1939, and remained in service until 1958.

 In 1931, the company sent an application for concession to operate a trolleybus from the city limited on Trondheimsveien to Grorud.
 The route, Line 30, was being operated by Ingeniør M. O. Schøyens Bilcentraler.
 Oslo Sporveier argued that a trolleybus would give better service, but the application was rejected, as it was sufficient improvement to terminate Schøyen Bilcentraler's concession.
 Later the plans were changed to the route would terminate at Majorstuen, and then at Skøyen.
 In 1937, a new application was sent to establish a trolleybus route, this time because of the shortage in fuel.
 From 1939, Oslo Sporveier was given a 60& rationing on gasoline.

 In 1939, a Flodhest was built as a trolleybus and sent to Drammen for operation on their trolleybus network.
 It returned to Oslo and was put into service on a new trolleybus route, Line 17 from Rodeløkka to Nordre Åsen, from 15 December 1940.
 The route was 1600 m long and cost NOK 0.05.
 It remained in use until 21 August 1944 and ran using the single bus.
 On 5 December 1943, Line 21, from Carl Berners plass to Skillebekk, was opened as a trolleybus, with 11 buses being used on the route.
 From 1944, it was the only bus route being run by Oslo Sporveier.
-The same year, the Norwegian resistance blew up the garage at Bjølsen, which was being used to manufacture part to German Messerschmidt ME-109 aircraft.
+The same year, the Norwegian resistance blew up the garage at Bjølsen, which was being used to manufacture parts for the German Messerschmitt Bf 109 aircraft.

 From 1947 to 1949, Oslo Sporveier took deliver of 50 trolleybuses, with electrical equipment from Vickers, which could take 75 passengers.
 New trolleybus routes were also established.
 These included Line 20 from Galgeberg to Majorstuen, and Line 23 from Bjølsen to Linnassgate, both from 17 January 1949.
 From 11 June 1950, the latter became part of a new Line 18, from Bjølsen to Ekeberg Hageby.
 The final trolleybus route was Line 24, from Tåsen to Kirkegaten, which opened on 20 February 1955.